User-Defined Services

 Once registered, E2Clab generates tags for each Service.
 The tags are generated as follows:

-• Service without subservices: layer_name.service_name.service_id.host_id.
+• Service without subservices: layer_name.service_name.service_id.machine_id.

-• Service with subservices: layer_name.service_name.service_id.subservice_name.host_id.
+• Service with subservices: layer_name.service_name.service_id.subservice_name.machine_id.

 Note